sifive/wake/share/doc/wake/quickref.md

 ```
 #### Runners

-Note: all definitions and functions referenced in this section can be found in [job.wake](https://github.com/sifive/wake/blob/master/share/wake/lib/system/job.wake).
+Note: all definitions and functions referenced in this section can be found in [this directory](https://github.com/sifive/wake/blob/master/share/wake/lib/system).

 Runners are responsible for executing a Plan to run an external program.
 There are two built-in base runners: `localRunner` and `defaultRunner`. `defaultRunner` creates a sandbox for jobs to run in while `localRunner` runs jobs in the actual workspace.
 An additional distinction is `localRunner` does not detect inputs/outputs by itself.